Branden-/project3DocumentAnalysis/Project3/README.txt

-Included in the `src` folder is file called Project3.java.
+Included in the `src` folder is a file called Project3.java.
 This is our own tester file for the project.
 At the end of this file is way to run the project as if you are running from the commandline and will save you time if you prefer not to use the commandline.
 Otherwise we implemented